timlegge/docker-snmpsim-openDCIM/README.md

 cdu | Power Outlet Count | .1.3.6.1.4.1.850.1.1.3.4.1.2.1.4.1 |
 cdu | Outlet State | .1.3.6.1.4.1.850.1.1.3.4.3.3.1.1.4.1 | On/Off State (1=off, 2=on)
 cdu | ATS Status OID | .1.3.6.1.4.1.850.1.1.3.4.3.1.1.1.12.1 | Source Availability (1=A, 2=B, 3=Both)

+#### Tripplite Responses
+The simulator uses the built in variation modules to provide changable values for some of the OIDs:

+   1. Power Outlet Names -> .1.3.6.1.4.1.850.1.1.3.4.3.3.1.1.2.1 are set to an initial value that can be changed by performing an snmpset command:

+    snmpset -v2c -c tripplite/pdumh20atnet [DOCKER HOST IP Address] \
+        .1.3.6.1.4.1.850.1.1.3.4.3.3.1.1.3.1.1 s "My new Port Description"

+   2. Outlet State -> .1.3.6.1.4.1.850.1.1.3.4.3.3.1.1.4.1 ar set using a numeric between 1 and 2 for half the records (essentially it flips)